Guest blog from Dronethusiast.com

 5. Think Outside of The Box

 A good drone photographer can do more than just take videos of your wedding, although this will most likely be their primary role.
-They can help you create unique memories, taking engagement videos and helping give your online invitations a unique flair.
+They can help you create unique memories, taking engagement videos and helping give your online invitations a unique flair, they can also take pictures and we customized frames for them.
 Be sure to think outside the box and speak to potential candidates about what they can do to make your special day even more special.

 We hope this article has helped you understand what to look for in a drone wedding photographer and videographer.
 For more information on the ever-expanding drone industry, visit our website at Dronethusiast.com.